orhun/gpg-tui/README.md

 #### Import/Receive

-Import operation uses [xplr](https://github.com/sayanarijit/xplr) for selecting the key(s) to import if the xplr binary is [installed](https://github.com/sayanarijit/xplr/wiki/Quickstart).
-Press `i` to launch xplr, and select the key file(s) to import:
+Import operation uses a [file explorer](#file-explorer) for selecting the key(s) to import.
+Press `i` to launch the file explorer (defaults to `xplr`), and select the key file(s) to import:

 ![](demo/gpg-tui-import_key_xplr.gif)

-If `xplr` is not installed, import operation is done by using the `:import` command.
+If a file explorer is not specified or installed, import operation is done by using the `:import` command.
 So press `i` to switch to command mode (which will automatically add the import command) and then give it your file(s) to import.

 ![](demo/gpg-tui-import_key.gif)